 Your business is going under.
 Hang on a minute.
-You hold the family home as bare trustee.
+You hold the family home as a bare trustee.
 After all, the money for the home came from your wife’s bank account.

-Well that argument may or may not work.
+Well, that argument may or may not work.
 You should have signed a Declaration of Trust Before you Purchase (or a Spouse Loan Agreement).
 But you didn’t.
 So now you have to build the poor cousin: Acknowledgement of Trust.

 You will need more evidence of the bare trust, than the fact, that the money for the home came from your wife.

-You told your accountant 9 years ago that while the farm is in your name you are just a bare trustee.
+You told your accountant nine years ago that while the farm is in your name you are just a bare trustee.
 This is for your dad.
 You, the son, are the bare trustee.
 Your dad is the true owner.
 Your dad is the sole beneficiary.

 There are 3 requirements for a bare trust.
 They are: